 Duluth Zephyr runs daily through mid-October, departing at 11am, 1pm & 3pm.
 Pizza trains run daily through Labor Day (and then weekends only), departing at 6pm.

 Can’t get enough trains?
-The Lake Superior Railroad Museum is filled with rolling stock that you and the kids can climb aboard and explore.
-Admission is $15/adults and just $6/kids.
+The LAKE SUPERIOR RAILROAD MUSEUM in the historic Duluth Depo is filled with rolling stock that you and the kids can climb aboard and explore.

 These kids give big cheers to big boats on Lake Superior – and the William A. Irvin is no exception.
 It’s a hulk that once plied the Great Lakes transporting both iron ore and prestigious guests of the US Steel Company.
 Now retired, she rests in Canal Park waiting for families to clamber all over her.